Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 The main problem is related to the following term:
 $$\Gamma(k\alpha+\beta) \tag{28}$$

-it is necessary to migrate from Python 3 to MATLAB, with the purpose to include the script proposed by Garrappa to compute the Mittag-Leffler function.
+which exhibits numerical issues for greater values of $k$, as Ortigueira et al. (2019) has pointed out. it is necessary to migrate from Python 3 to MATLAB, with the purpose to include the script proposed by Garrappa to compute the Mittag-Leffler function.